kdave/btrfs-progs/tests/README.md

 This is partially done by the script `clean-tests.sh`, you may want to check the loop devices as they are managed on a per-test basis.

+### Prototyping tests, quick tests

+There's a script `test-console.sh` that will run shell commands in a loop and logs the output with the testing environment set up.

 ## New test

 1. Pick the category for the new test or fallback to `misc-tests` if not sure.
 For an easy start copy an existing `test.sh` script from some test that might be close to the purpose of your new test.
+The environment setup includes the common scripts and/or prepares the test devices.
+Other scripts contain examples how to do mkfs, mount, unmount, check, etc.

-* Use the highest unused number in the sequence, write a short descriptive title and join by dashes `-`.
+2. Use the highest unused number in the sequence, write a short descriptive title and join by dashes `-`.
+This will become the directory name, eg. `012-subvolume-sync-must-wait`.

-* Write a short description of the bug and how it's tested to the comment at the begining of `test.sh`.
+3. Write a short description of the bug and how it's tested to the comment at the begining of `test.sh`.
+You don't need to add the file to git yet.

-* Write the test commands, comment anything that's not obvious.
+4. Write the test commands, comment anything that's not obvious.

-* Test your test.
+5. Test your test.
 Use the `TEST` variable to jump right to your test:
 ```shell
 $ make TEST=012\* tests-misc           # from top directory
 $ TEST=012\* ./misc-tests.sh           # from tests/
 ```

-* The commit changelog should reference a commit that either introduced or fixed the bug (or both).
+6. The commit changelog should reference a commit that either introduced or fixed the bug (or both).
 Subject line of the shall mention the name of the new directory for ease of search, eg. `btrfs-progs: tests: add 012-subvolume-sync-must-wait`